Early life of José de San Martín: Parents

-His father was Juan de San Martín, native of Cervatos de la Cueza (province of Palencia), born on February 3, 1728.
-He was in the military, but couldn't get promoted beyond captain because of not being noble.
+His father was Juan de San Martín, a native of Cervatos de la Cueza (province of Palencia), born on February 3, 1728.
+He served in the military, but couldn't get promoted beyond the rank of captain due to not being of noble origin.
 He arrived to South America in 1765.
-His mother was Gregoria Matorras del Ser, native of Paredes de Nava (province of Palencia), born on March 12, 1738.
-They got married on 1 October 1770, settling in the Banda Oriental (Viceroyalty of the Río de la Plata).
+José de San Martín's mother was Gregoria Matorras del Ser, a native of Paredes de Nava (province of Palencia), born on March 12, 1738.
+Juan de San Martín and Gregoria Matorras were married on October 1, 1770, settling in the Banda Oriental (Viceroyalty of the Río de la Plata).
 They had three children there: María Helena, Manuel Tadeo and Juan Fermín.
-Juan was designated governor of Yapeyu in 1774, they had their fourth son, Justo Rufino, and finally José Francisco de San Martín.
+After Juan was designated governor of Yapeyú in 1774, they relocated there and had their fourth son, Justo Rufino, and finally José Francisco de San Martín.

-Juan de San Martín faced many rebellions on minuanes, and viceroy Juan José de Vértiz y Salcedo fired him in 1780.
-He left Yapeyu in February 1781, and returned to Buenos Aires.
-As a result, José de San Martín has lived only 3 or 4 years in Yapeyu.
+Juan de San Martín faced many indigenous rebellions, and viceroy Juan José de Vértiz y Salcedo removed him from his charge in 1780.
+He left Yapeyú in February 1781, and returned to Buenos Aires.
+As a result, José de San Martín only lived for around three or four years in Yapeyú.

 Many people that met San Martín described him as having olive skin and indigenous traits.
-Some historians like Ricardo Rojas or Pastor Obligado suspected that could have been an illegitimate son of either Juan or Matorras with someone else.
-However, his complexion could also be result of Moor ancestry in one of them.
-José Ignacio García Hamilton proposed another explanation: he was the son of Don Diego de Alvear y Ponce de León and the indigenous Rosa Guarú, who would have requested the San Martín family to adopt him as their own son to avoid a scandal.
+Some historians like Ricardo Rojas or Pastor Obligado suspected that could have been an illegitimate son of either Juan or Gregoria Matorras with someone else.
+However, his complexion could also be result of Moorish ancestry in one of them.
+José Ignacio García Hamilton proposed another explanation: he was the son of Don Diego de Alvear y Ponce de León and Rosa Guarú, an indigenous woman, who would have requested the San Martín family to adopt him as their own son to avoid a scandal.
 This explanation would explain San Martín's complexion and the lack of a baptism record, but the dates do not support it.
 Alvear got married in 1782 and visited the zone, but as described earlier, the birth of San Martín took place earlier, at either 1777 or 1778.